Reading Eggs vs Duolingo ABC: Detailed Comparison for Parents Choosing a Reading App

 Frequently Asked Questions

-Do these apps replace traditional instruction or books?
+Do these apps replace traditional reading instruction?